iotaledger/iota-wiki/internal/participate/support-the-network/node-software.md

 ## Hornet

-HORNET is a powerful, community-driven IOTA node software written in Go.
+Hornet is a powerful, community-driven IOTA node software written in Go.
 It is easy to install and runs on low-end devices like the Raspberry Pi 4.
 Hornet is being built and maintained by a group of community developers alongside the IOTA Foundation.
 Hornet is a full-fledged software providing full node capabilities including full support of the Chrysalis network update.
-The Hornet Software will be further developed to run in the upcoming decentralized IOTA 2.0 network.
+The Hornet software will be further developed to run in the upcoming decentralized IOTA 2.0 network.

 By running your own node you have the following benefits: